Wizards move on from Spencer Dinwiddie, Montrezl Harrell and add Kristaps Porzingis

 Harrell brought some consistency to the Wizards in his brief tenure as he averaged 14.1 points and 6.7 rebounds in 46 games.
 He was caught up in a rotation issue once Thomas Bryant returned from injury and a three-center rotation along with Daniel Gafford, who signed a three-year, $40.2 million extension before the season.

 Smith has played for 12 different organizations and this will be his second stint with the Wizards after playing with the team from 2019-21.
-He averaged 4.5 points and 2.6 assists while shooting just 39.5 percent in 13.8 minutes per game.
+He averaged 4.5 points and 2.6 assists this season while shooting just 39.5 percent in 13.8 minutes per game.
 Smith is signed through the 2022-23 season, but his contract is non-guaranteed if waived before July 1, 2022.

 Carey was a second-round pick for the Hornets in 2020 and played 19 games last season and four in 2021-22.
 The 6-9, 270-pounder played one season at Duke where he averaged 17.8 points, 8.8 rebounds and 1.6 blocks as was named ACC Freshman of the year, first-team all-ACC and second-team All-America.